agneta1991/HeavyFury/README.md

 ## 💻 Getting Started <a name="getting-started"></a>
 <br>

-A great project which can be used to almost anything, as it is made dynamically, so information can be updated through Javascript.
+A great project which can be used for almost anything, as it is made dynamically, so information can be updated or added through Javascript.

 To get a local copy up and running, follow these steps:
 <br>